MitchellGerdisch/tesla-lightshow/README.md

 # Introduction

-Customized car model and lightshows
+Customized car model and lightshows for Model Y.

+## Caveats and Disclaimers

+- **USE AT YOUR OWN RISK**
+  - Be sure to run outside of a garage or other obstructions.
+- I make no attempt to be model agnostic.
+These are done for a Model Y.
+  - That said, there is not reason they shouldn't work for any model.

 # References